dotnet/core/ISSUE_TEMPLATES/experience.md

+---
+name: Experience
+about: Use this template for creating experiences
+labels: Experience
+---

 <!--This is  a template - feel free to delete any and all of it and replace as appropriate-->

 ### Summary